-This alternative is generally defined as extending light rail service from the existing Metro Rail terminus at University Station, continuing underground along Bailey Avenue to a portal on Eggert Road where it would continue at-grade or on the surface in Niagara Falls Boulevard to maple Road to Sweet Home Road, onto the UB North Campus then along Audubon Parkway where it would end near the I-990.
-See Figure 1-1 Project Map for alignment and proposed station locations.
+The LPA accepted at the conclusion of the Alternatives Analysis (AA) was generally defined as extending light rail service from the existing Metro Rail terminus at University Station, continuing underground along Bailey Avenue to a portal on Eggert Road where it would continue at-grade or on the surface in Niagara Falls Boulevard to Maple Road to Sweet Home Road, onto the UB North Campus then along Audubon Parkway where it would end near the I-990.

-During the conclusion of the Alternatives Analysis NFTA received feedback from various stakeholders, municipal jurisdictions, and the public regarding an alignment option exiting the University Station under Kenmore Avenue and entering onto Niagara Falls Boulevard prior to Eggert Road.
-Before formally initiating the environmental analysis, NFTA and our consultants are evaluating trade-offs between this alignment and the LPA, as shown on Figure 1-1.
-The evaluation is being coordinated with the Projects Technical Advisory and Steering Committees and is comparing order of magnitude costs, overall constructability, operating costs, right-of-way impacts, travel times, traffic, accessibility, and other criteria to determine which alignment would be most beneficial.
-The results will be shared with the public at an early December informational meeting, and a recommendation on the preferred alignment will be made by end of the year.
+During the conclusion of the AA, NFTA received feedback from various stakeholders, municipal jurisdictions, and the public regarding an alignment option exiting the University Station under Kenmore Avenue and entering onto Niagara Falls Boulevard prior to Eggert Road.
+Before formally initiating the environmental analysis, NFTA and our consultants have evaluated trade-offs between this alignment and the LPA by comparing order of magnitude costs, overall constructability, operating costs, right-of-way impacts, travel times, traffic, accessibility, and other criteria to determine which alignment would be most beneficial.

 Transit is a regional asset and many people currently use our existing transit system.
 Improvements will only make the service more attractive and accessible.
 The goals of the Metro Rail Expansion Project include economic development, community development and environmental sustainability.